 4) Low-carb diets decrease your libido

 Many low-carb dieters claim to have higher libidos on a low-carb diet but I don’t buy their crap because the numbers fail to add up.

 Libido is the natural result of having high testosterone levels.
-A high level of libido is of utmost importance for a healthy man and a low-carb diet lowers the testosterone levels.
+A high level of libido is of utmost importance for a healthy man and a low-carb diet lowers testosterone levels.

 It’s impossible to have a high libido with low testosterone.

 Low-carb dieters often claim to feel great but that’s a short-lived honeymoon.

 After the initial adrenal buzz wears out, your stress hormones go up and your energy levels go down.